 Interview conducted by: Sydney Johnson – Egyptian Theatre Intern

-SYDNEY: What is your favorite part about being the Event Services Director?
+SYDNEY: What is your favorite part about performing at historical theatres, such as the Egyptian?

 TYLER: The Egyptian is absolutely beautiful and just being on a stage like that is electric.
 Historical theatres like the Egyptian were the original homes of vaudeville, and in a lot of ways the sketch comedy we perform is a continuation of the vaudeville tradition.
 So there’s something really magical about bringing what we do back to its roots.